vanntoru/math-speed-master/README.md

 ### Modes

 In addition to complement drills (modes A and B), **Mode C** serves two-digit plus one-digit addition problems.
-Roughly half of these are generated with a carry so students can practice bridging through the tens place.
+Two-digit numbers never end with zero (10, 20, ...
+90 are excluded) and roughly half of the problems include a carry so students can practice bridging through the tens place.